johnpbloch/quick-wp-install/README.md

               (http://localhost/<slug>).
 A sequence of three pound
               signs (###) will be replaced by the site's id number.
               The default slug is 'qt###'.

+    --list    List all sites set up with this program.
+This will -l       show locations, urls, ids and states for all sites.

 To remove a WordPress installation, use the command